trealla-prolog/trealla/README.md

 	Concurrency via tasks / linda / futures / engines (generators) Logtalk compatible

 Trealla is not WAM-based.
 It uses tree-walking, structure-sharing and deep-binding.
-Source is byte-code compiled to an AST that is interpreted at runtime.
+Source is byte-code compiled to a flattened AST that is interpreted at runtime.
 The intent and continued aim of Trealla is to be a small, easily ported, Prolog core.

-The name Trealla comes from the Liaden Universe books by Lee & Miller (where it doesn't seem to mean anything) and also a reference to the Trealla region of Western Australia.

 Available from: [trealla-prolog.org](https://trealla-prolog.org).